Parayeets/WeightPacer/README.md

 - As a user, I want to have an option to delete my campaign after I met my goal. (not yet done)
 - As a user, I want to be able to see my list of masses.
 - As a user, I want to be able to see my analytics.
+- As a user, I want to save my records.
+- As a user, I want to load my records.

 // (first focus on how everything works then include people)
 // class called daily record --> has weight, day, etc.